By Jane Barthelemy.

 Coconut Sugar (Refined, high in fructose, 92% carbs, not Paleo)

 Coconut sugar (coconut nectar / coconut crystals) is produced from the delicious sap from cut coconut flower buds.
 This raw sap is a pure, unrefined Paleo sweetener with a flavor something like Turbinado sugar.
 To produce commercial coconut sugar, the raw sap must be boiled down or reduced by heating.
 It requires seven to eight gallons of raw sap to produce one gallon of coconut nectar.
 Refined coconut sugar is very high in carbohydrates (92%), often even higher than high fructose corn syrup.
 These numbers vary widely because there is no industry standard for coconut sugar.
 Coconut sugar has a low glycemic index because it is low in glucose.
 Its main sugar is fructose, which is absorbed more slowly and digested in the liver.
 However recent shows that all carbohydrate sugars are toxic to the metabolism, and fructose has the particular harmful effect of causing fat deposits linked to obesity and diabetes.
+For more details, check out my article: Coconut Sugar, Just a New Name for Sugar?
 You’re probably getting the idea that I do not recommend refined coconut sugar.
+Yup.
 But since Paleolithic rules aren’t carved in stone, they’re open to your interpretation.

 Erythritol (0% carbs, Paleo Sweetener)